MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.md

 api_name:
 - Publisher.WebNavigationBarSet
 ms.assetid: 03b31cc1-5b24-1a16-710c-73755298066e
-ms.date: 06/08/2017
+ms.date: 06/04/2019
 localization_priority: Normal
 ---

 # WebNavigationBarSet object (Publisher)

-Represents a Web navigation bar set for the current document.
-The  **WebNavigationBarSet** object is a member of the **WebNavigationBarSets** collection, which includes all of the Web navigation bar sets in the current document.
+Represents a web navigation bar set for the current document.
+The **WebNavigationBarSet** object is a member of the **[WebNavigationBarSets](publisher.webnavigationbarsets.md)** collection, which includes all the web navigation bar sets in the current document.

+## Remarks

+To add the specified web navigation bar to every page of a document, use the _Left_, _Top_, and _Width_ parameters of the **AddToEveryPage** method, where _Left_ is the position of the left edge of the shape, _Top_ is the position of the top edge of the shape, and _Width_ is the width of the shape representing the web navigation bar set.

+To remove the web navigation bar set and every instance of it from a document, use the **DeleteSetAndInstances** method.

+The following concern horizontally oriented web navigation bars:

+- Use the **IsHorizontal** property to determine the orientation of the navigation bar set.
+- Use the **ChangeOrientation** method to set the orientation of the web navigation bar set.
+- If the orientation is set to **horizontal**, you can then set the **HorizontalAlignment** and **HorizontalButtonCount** properties.

 ## Example

-Use  **WebNavigationBarSet**. **AddToEveryPage** (Left, Top, [Width]), where Left is the position of the left edge of the shape, Top is the position of the top edge of the shape, and Width is the width of the shape representing the Web navigation bar set, to add the specified Web navigation bar to every page of a document.
-The following example adds the first Web navigation bar set to every page that has the **AddHyperlinkToWebNavbar** property set to **True** when adding the page or the **Page.WebPageOptions.IncludePageOnNewWebNavigationBars** property set to **True**.
+The following example adds the first web navigation bar set to every page that has the **AddToEveryPage** method set to **True** when adding the page, or the **[WebPageOptions.IncludePageOnNewWebNavigationBars](publisher.webpageoptions.includepageonnewwebnavigationbars.md)** property set to **True**.

 ```vb
 Dim objWebNavBarSet as WebNavigationBarSet